emeka1999/platypus-tk/README.md

-# Platypus
+# Platypus-TK

-> Flash various BMC components
+> BMC configuration companion

 Platypus utilizes serial connection and Redfish API to flash various BMC components.
 The simple UI removes the need to type commands into the command line